Vroom’s Expectancy Theory of Motivation

 It’s Your Turn

 What do you think?
-What is your experience with the Expectancy Theory?
+What is your experience with the Vroom’s Expectancy Theory of Motivation?
+Do you believe that working on your performance will result in a desirable reward?
 Do you recognize the practical explanation or do you have more additions?
 What are your success factors for motivating yourself and others?

 Share your experience and knowledge in the comments box below.